MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

 - Preventing Duplicants, critters, etc. from moving on clients
   >(their positions are very crudely be synchronized from the host.
 Later deadreckoning, prediction, interpolation etc will be used)
 - Main menu UI
-  - Host/Join/Cancel (Hooked up but not plugged in)
+  - Host/Join/Cancel (Hooked up to the menu but not plugged in)
 - World / Save synchronization

 ---